nadineproject/nadine/README.markdown

     ./manage.py celeryd -B

 You will need to run that command as a long lived process.
 On linux and other unices, use something like the nohup command.

-## Installation Notes

- - Many of the required python libraries come in source form and require a gcc to build/install.
-   On OS X this means installing XCode.

- - If you are using a 32bit MySQL python will have problems because it defaults to running in 64 bit mode.
-   The error will look like:  blah blah blah "mysql.so: mach-o, but wrong architecture" You'll need to get python running in 32 bit mode for this to work.
-Run the following: export VERSIONER_PYTHON_PREFER_32_BIT=yes

- - On OS X versions *before* Lion when using a virtualenv, you should remove the 64 python altogether like so:
-   $ mv .../virtualenvs/nadine/bin/python .../virtualenvs/nadine/bin/python.old
-   $ lipo -remove x86_64 .../virtualenvs/nadine/bin/python.old -output .../virtualenvs/nadine/bin/python

- - If you are getting a "flat namespace" error when you try to do a syncdb then you most likely are running OS X 10.6 and it's trying to run python in 64bit mode.
-Do the following:
-   $ defaults write com.apple.versioner.python Prefer-32-Bit -bool yes

 # Interlink (mailing lists) notes: